 Why Chrome OS Software?

-Chrome devices run the Chrome operating system.
-This is more than simply the Chrome web browser.
+The next part of this beginner’s guide to Chrome is Chrome OS software.
+Chrome devices run on Chrome OS which is more than simply the Chrome web browser.
 It’s a complete operating system that powers web-based apps.
 It’s ridiculously secure, with an industry leading five layers of device security, and incredibly fast.
 Here are some other great OS features you’ll get with your Chrome device.

 Everything in Chrome OS is based in the cloud, updated in real time, and saved automatically.
 This makes it easy to work together with teammates, whether they’re on the Chromebook next to you or across the world.
 This also means you don’t need to save your documents, as your Chrome device does it automatically.
 Finally, since everything is saved in the cloud, you’ll be able to access your documents by signing onto any device with your Chrome account.